 WHAT TO SUBMIT

-Image above: © Kristin Anderson, Finalist of the May 2017 Edition
+Image above: © Isabela Pacini, Runner Up of the 2nd Edition

 Worldwide.
 Established photographers, professional, amateurs and students.
-Age requirement: > 18 yo.
+Age requirement: > 15 yo.
 By students we mean all type of students, of any career, not only arts, and including university and postgraduate students.
+A professional photographers is defined as anyone who earns more than 50 percent of her/his annual income from photography.

 Planned or unfinished project as well as ongoing and finished to be promoted, are entitled to be submitted.
 For the purposes of this Grant a project is defined as a planned set of interrelated images to be executed (or already executed) over a fixed period.
-The type and theme is open: all projects are viable: editorial or photojournalism, documentary, fine art, wild life, nature, landscapes, street photography, portraits, environmental, alternative processes including the manufacturing of reality, etc. Images can be in color or B& and W or a mix of both.
+The type and theme is open: all projects are viable: editorial or photojournalism, documentary, fine art, wild life, nature, landscapes, street photography, portraits, environmental, alternative processes including the manufacturing of reality, etc. Images can be in color or B& and W or a mix of both, provided it is a coherent body of work.

-A project submitted should consist of a set of 12 to 20 images, accompanied by an artist's CV and a project description or statement.
+A project submitted should consist of a set of 8 to 20 images, accompanied by an artist's CV and a project description and/or statement.

 deadlines & Submission fees

-Pro and amateur photographers: US$ 80 per project (12 to 20 images)
+Professional photographers: US$ 50 the first project (8 to 20 images)

 Results will be announced by email to all submitters, in this site and to the media.
-All shortlisted projects as well as the project of the Grant Recipient will be published including all images and statements (one entire page for each shortlisted headed by the project of the Grant Recipient.
-The page of the Recipient's project will include the statements of each of the Judges.
+All shortlisted projects as well as the project of the Grant Recipient will be published including all images and statements (one entire page for each shortlisted headed by the project of the Grant Recipient).

 recipient of the grant